ItsLeMax/ILMLib/README.md

 | ErrorTemplate   | c (red)        | BLOCK_ANVIL_PLACE            | `Error! §7»`   |
 | Neither         | 7 (gray)       | None                         | None           |

-Using one of the template formats from above will determine its equivalent sound played later as seen in the example coming soon.

 ### Methods

 > [!NOTE]
 > If you choose to set the default values manually, you need to call these methods after `#createDefaults()`.
 > It will overwrite your settings otherwise.

-> Allows to overwrite the default format code
+> Allows to overwrite the default format code for the messages

 ```java
 #setFormattingCode(char: formattingCode)
 ```

-> Allows to overwrite the default sound
+> Allows to overwrite the default sound played to players on method call

 ```java
 #setSound(Sound: sound, Float?: volume)